johnnyataisg/challenge-ecommerce-checkout/README.md

 ![home](homepage_screenshot.png?raw=true)

 ### 2. Modify and view the shopping cart
-As stated above, clicking on the button in each product listing should add 1 of that item to the cart.
-The customer can click as many times as they want to add more and more.
 On the top right corner of the page there is a shopping cart icon.
 Clicking on this icon should show the cart modal, which contains all the items and their quantities, as well as a subtotal, tax, and total price.
+The customer can add and remove items as they please.
 The shopping cart is tied to the `ShoppingCart` table in the database.
 There should be a `Checkout` button on the bottom.
+The tax rate should be 7%.

 ![sc1](sc_1.gif?raw=true)

 ### 3. Checkout and view receipt
 When the customer clicks on the checkout button, an order should be persisted into the databse `Order` table, and the cart should be cleared.
 The customer is then taken to a receipt page:
-`http://localhost:3000/order/{orderId}` where they can view their receipt.
+`http://localhost:3000/checkout/{orderId}` where they can view their receipt.

 ![sc2](sc_2.gif?raw=true)